waaverecords/PowerToys-Run-Spotify/README.md

 - Add song to queue (Shift+Enter)
 - Pause and resume track
 - Go to previous or next track
+- Turn shuffle on and off
+- Set repeat to track, context or off

 ## Installation